Hand pressing a moisture meter against a wooden joist in a damp crawl space with vapor barrier, foundation wall, pipe, and ductwork nearby.

 How often should crawl spaces be checked for hidden moisture?

-Crawl spaces should be checked at least once per year, especially after heavy rainfall seasons or major weather changes.
-Additional checks are recommended if moisture symptoms appear indoors, such as musty odors, increased humidity, or floor movement.
+Crawl spaces should be checked at least once per year and again after heavy rain, plumbing leaks, drainage changes, or long humid periods.
+Additional checks are recommended if indoor symptoms appear, such as musty odors, rising humidity, soft floors, or floor movement.